 On the following day, when they came from Bethany, he was hungry.
 And seeing in the distance a fig tree in leaf, he went to see if he could find anything on it.
 When he came to it, he found nothing but leaves, for it was not the season for figs. And he said to it, “May no one ever eat fruit from you again.”
 And his disciples heard it.
 (Mark 11:12-14 ESV)

 The Monday following Jesus’s grand entrance to Jerusalem, we see Jesus doing what anyone would do in the morning—looking for something to eat—and he comes upon a fig tree.
-Figs were, and are to this day, a pretty big staple in the Mediterranean diet.
+Figs were, and are to this day, a staple in the Mediterranean diet.
 At first glance, it might seem really strange for Jesus to curse a tree just because it isn’t bearing any fruit.
 If you have ever attempted to grow anything, you know plants can be very unpredictable.
 So why would Jesus use His time on this?

 As we begin, it’s important to understand that the fig tree has a symbolic significance with the Old Testament people of Israel.
 The imagery of the fig tree is used in the books of Judges, Jeremiah, Hosea, Joel, and other places to represent God’s people.
-Jesus, then, drawing upon the Old Testament imagery that He knew His audience was familiar with, perhaps was trying to teach them something when He cursed the tree.
+Perhaps Jesus, drawing upon Old Testament imagery that He knew His audience was familiar with, was trying to teach them something when He cursed the tree.

 Upon noticing that the leaves had come into full bloom, Jesus looked for the fruit that should have at the very least been budding by then.
 But there was none.
 So the tree wasn’t simply out of season for producing fruit.
 It was in bloom and showing plainly that it would not produce, whether in season or out.